 Some employers ask their employees to sign non-compete agreements.
 But are those agreements enforceable?

-The attorneys at DeBlasio & Donnell have successfully represented manufacturrers and injection molders in litigation in state and federal court in the Chicago area.
-Chicago has long been known as the location for several […]
+The attorneys at DeBlasio & Gower have successfully represented manufacturers and injection molders in litigation in state and federal court in the Chicago area.
+Chicago has long been known as the location for several mold […]

 Doctors are often asked to sign restrictive covenants when they begin their employment.
 Generally speaking, a valid restrictive covenant prohibits the doctor from soliciting or treating certain patients for a certain period of time […]